xf3227/peds2019/README.md

 ## How to use

 These instructions will help you properly configure and use the tool either through function-call or command-line.
-You can go to [Documentation](#documentation) section
+For detailed usage of the parameters, you may refer to [Documentation](#documentation) section.

 ## <a name="documentation"></a>Documentation